SteffenPL/steffenpl.github.io/src/research/projects/epithelial-to-mesenchymal.md

 ## Mathematical aspects

+Compared to the previous model, which was a quasi-steady state simulation, we use a a first-order differential equation for the model behind simulations as the one above.
-The main mathematical change was to use a first-order differential equation instead of a quasi-steady state simulation.
-This transition allows us to use of different numerical methods.
+Using first-order differential equations allows us to use a variety of different numerical methods.
 And it turned out that [position-based dynamics]({{ '/research/projects/position-based-dynamics' | url }}) was with quite some margin the fastest method for our model.

 The model is (roughly) of the form